ParsaImi/Pr-agent/README.md

 #### AI Model for Code Review and Code Improvement

-I have used different models from OpenAI, Gemini, DeepSeek, and Cohere, but some of them are not available for Iranian users and some of them have limitations for using their API.
+Using GPT-5-Nano model from GapGpt provider.

+`Note`: Hugging Face models works well if other Ai providers are not available for Iranian users.
-However, Hugging Face worked for me, and I have used `huggingface/openai/gpt-oss-120b:fastest` as the main model and `huggingface/together/deepseek-ai/DeepSeek-R1` as the fallback model.
+ I have used `huggingface/openai/gpt-oss-120b:fastest` and it works.

-#### Use Hugging Face API
+#### Use GapGpt ( or any other ai provider ) API

-Copy your API key from the Hugging Face website in Settings > Access Tokens and use it in the `HUGGINGFACE__key` variable.
+Copy your API key from the Provider website ( GapGpt in this case ) and use it in the `OPENAI__key` variable.

-#### Use Hugging Face API Base
+#### Use GapGpt API Base

-The `HUGGINGFACE__API_BASE` configuration parameter specifies the base URL endpoint for making API requests to Hugging Face's services.
+The `OPENAI__API_BASE` configuration parameter specifies the base URL endpoint for making API requests to GapGpt services.

 #### Maximum Context Window Size (in Tokens)